 - The soup can be strained through a fine-mesh strainer or a large piece of cheesecloth to remove the little pieces that have collected on the bottom of the pot.
 Chill the soup in the covered pot or large bowl, preferably overnight.
 When cool, skim the hardened layer of fat from the top of the soup.

-- Ladle soup and chicken into serving bowls.
+- Ladle soup into serving bowls.
 Add chicken and cooked vegetables.
-Garnish with fresh dill.
+Garnish with a little fresh dill.
 Serve hot.

 Nutrition